mjhoy/mjhoy.com/writings/misc/catalunya.md

 ditch.
 Pau lets me place the blocks.
 I do an OK job: the igloo stands, but it looks a bit lopsided.

-Pau makes lunch, ramen with tuna fish, and espesso, in a beautiful little portable espresso maker.
+Pau makes lunch, ramen with tuna fish, and espresso, in a beautiful little portable espresso maker.

 ![](/images/barca/13122014-P1210144.jpg)